tynx/SMSChallenge/README.md

 php -e sync/sync.php syncuser [[YOUR USERNAME]]
 ```

-Add the user to the admins (in conf file)!
+Add the user to the admins (in the config file)!

 ---